 Where does the pain come from?

-The pain comes from part of the disc touching the nerve that runs down the leg.
+The pain comes from the part of the disc touching the nerve that runs down the leg.
 It is this bulging disc that comes in contact with the nerve that runs down the leg and creates inflammation.
-This is felt as pain, and is sometimes called sciatica.
+This is felt as pain and is sometimes called sciatica.

 How does the disc come in contact with the nerve?

-There are many reasons, but generally speaking the spine has been under some pressure and the disc simply gives way, the inner disc material protrudes outside of the disc, or it pushes into the outer layers of the disc which creates the bulge or a bulging disc in the back or neck which causes neck pain.
+There are many reasons, but generally speaking, the spine has been under some pressure and the disc simply gives way, the inner disc material protrudes outside of the disc, or it pushes into the outer layers of the disc which creates the bulge or a bulging disc in the back or neck which causes neck pain.

 What can create pressure on a vertebral disc?